- 03 Dec 18

 Three costume changes, a sing-off with an enthusiastic fan, pleading with the audience not to sing along if unsure of song lyrics were show lulls.
 When Cornish strips it back and sings her slower tempo R&B tracks, she’s at her best.

 On ‘Think About That,’ she unleashes her frustrations on ex-management: “All you disturb is my work and my patience, years of grinding, you took it and broke it.
 You wanna be famous, say it, you wanna be famous.”

 She declares: “I can do it like a dude, grab my crotch, wear my hat down low like you,” on debut single ‘Do it Like a Dude.’
 It’s still her best song to date.

 There were some genuine heartfelt moments: “When I was nine years old I was diagnosed with a heart disease.
 I had a stroke at 17.
 I got told four years ago that I probably won’t be able to have children.
 But I will, I believe it.
 My health has become my biggest strength.”

 “I wouldn’t be the woman I am today if I hadn’t been faced with the things I’ve been faced with.
 I don’t see them as weaknesses anymore, I believe that that’s my path and it’s the road I was meant to take,” she says before sinking into the soft R&B ballad, ‘Four Letter Word’ - a touching tribute to her future child.

 Tracks ‘Bang Bang’ and ‘Domino’ close out the evening.
-They are her most popular songs, and they are solid, but they simply don’t compare to the more daring material earlier in her set.
-The evening was far from perfect.
-'Nobody’s perfect.'
-But unlike many of her contemporaries, we should all be intrigued by what Jessie J’s career has to offer next.
+They are her most popular songs - and they are solid.
+But they simply don’t compare to the more daring material earlier in her set.
+The evening was far from perfect, yet unlike many of her contemporaries, we should all be intrigued by what Jessie J’s career has to offer next.